selengetu/selengetu/README.md

 - **LinkedIn:** [Selenge Tulga](https://www.linkedin.com/in/selenge-tulga/)
 - **Email:** selengetu@gmail.com

-- 🌱 I’m currently learning system design.
+- 🌱 I’m currently learning system design, focusing on scalable architecture and microservices.
 - 🔭 I’m currently working on Databricks Data Engineer certification and AWS Data Engineer certification.
+- 👩‍💼 I am an intern in the Motion Lab at URMC, where I apply my data engineering skills to rehabilitation research projects.
+My work involves integrating and analyzing complex datasets from various sources, such as EEG, EMG, and kinematic data, to support innovative research aimed at improving patient outcomes.

 <!--
 **selengetu/selengetu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 ![GitHub followers](https://img.shields.io/github/followers/username?style=social)